PTsolvers/AutoTuningGMD/README.md

 Automatic Dynamic Relaxation (DR) and Powell-Hestenes / Dynamic Relaxation (PHDR) solvers using Finite Difference (FD) and Face-Centered Finite Volume (FCFV) discretisations.

 ### 1D
-FD and FCFV Poisson solvers with heterogeneous coefficients usin the DR method.
+FD and FCFV Poisson solvers with heterogeneous coefficients using the DR method.
 ![](./img/BasicDyRel.png)

 ### 2D
-FD models nased on th PHDR and DR methods: compressible/incompressible deformation, frictional plasticity, two-phase flow
+FD models based on the PHDR and DR methods: compressible/incompressible deformation, frictional plasticity, two-phase flow

 ### 3D
-FD and FCFV models of incompressible Stokes flow with numerous inclusions of variable viscosity.
+FD and FCFV models of incompressible Stokes flow with many inclusions of variable viscosity.

 ## Quickstart
 1. Clone/Download the repository